jasonearly/jason-bot/README.md

 ####Food request
-hubot 'order me a <input>' - hubot responds with 'You'll have to order that <input> yourself'
+hubot order me a _input_ - hubot responds with 'You'll have to order that <input> yourself'

 ####Gif reaction